-Things to Do in Bankside in London
+Things to Do in Bankside in London with Ki

-Explore this London Borough with your kids!
+Explore this London Borough -2017 Family Guide

 Bankside is a district in London's Borough of Southwark on the southern bank of the River Thames east of Blackfriers Bridge and up to London Bridge.

 This is one of the oldest areas in London, during Shakespeare's time it would have been alive with a bustle of activity around the Globe Theatre, bear-baiting pits and other theatres.
 The area became the hang out of low-lives and a hive of brothels.
 In the 19th-century Bankside because a hub of industrial factories and warehouses which have now been converted into trendy venues.
 Bankside's colorful character and history has made it a vibrant and trendy hub for culture, cuisine and an eclectic mix of architecture.
 The area can be explored on foot, follow the quirky lanes and streets along the river bank and take in the sites.
 You can reach Bankside via the London Bridge, Southwark and Blackfriers tube stations.

 - Although Bankside is an urban area it has many pockets of greenery and urban parks.
 Potters Fields Park runs from the City Hall to Tower Bridge along the south bank of the Thames.
 The Riverside Walk runs along the south bank of the Thames offering great views of St. Paul's Cathedral and Blackfriers Bridge as well as picnic areas, recreational areas, green lawns, eateries and play areas.
 There are many art galleries and small unique eateries and shops.
 The overriding impression of Bankside is one of a community that promotes individual expression of creativity and is enthusiastic about life.